 What will be the gain if it works?
 Dollaraaa

 Shall we do it?
 Hell yeah.
 Let’s do It!

 Was it worth the risk ?
 Well, You have the numbers 😉

 So to conclude, If you are working on a client project or any high value own project (like your own brand/long term blog etc) ask yourself these questions and do the calculations.
 Most of the time the answer will be “NO” but still it’s up to you to decide.

 If it’s a new project or you don’t mind getting it de-indexed you should do whatever it takes to rank it.
 You will usually have nothing to lose and a lot to gain including experience – which is expensive mind you.

-I have seen thin affiliate and spam sites making tons of money and have witnesses them getting off the SERP and then jumping from one thing to another.
+I have seen thin affiliate, spam sites making tons of money, and I have witnessed them getting off the SERP and then jumping from one thing to another.

-It is entirely up to the person what they want to do and become and who are their inspiration, and either is fine as long as that is what they want.
+It is entirely up to the person what they want to do and become who are their inspiration, either is fine as long as that is what they want.

 And for the ones who just come into this for the glamor of few screenshots from the event spam blogs , trust me guys – Not worth it.
 Build something worth talking.
 20-25 is too early stage to worry about making money.
 Do you really want to tell your kids you spam for a living?
 Don’t build just another blog, Build a brand people talk about 🙂

 #10.
 RiseMetrics focus on SEO.
 What are the big shifts you have seen in SEO, and what is working in the market right now.